ezEngine/docs/docs/runtime/world/object-lifetime.md

 ## Deleting Components

-To delete a component, get its [component manager (TODO)](component-managers.md) and call `DeleteComponent()` on it.
+To delete a component, get its [component manager](component-managers.md) and call `DeleteComponent()` on it.
 The component won't be deallocated right away, that is deferred till the end of the frame.
 However, it will be *deactivated* and *deinitialized* immediately.
 Therefore, if other code tries to access such a component, it will get valid memory, but it may see a deinitialized component.
 Such a situation can be detected by calling `ezComponent::IsActiveAndInitialized()` on the target.
 If you delete individual components during a frame (and not entire objects), code that accesses those components should be prepared to deal with deinitialized components.

 ## See Also